milanaleksic/gradle-multiplatform-plugin/README.md

         // for configuring NSIS ant task
         nsisSetupScript = nsisSetupScriptLoc            // nsisSetupScriptLoc: String - location of global NSIS script

-        coreFiles {
-            file("$startupDir/.launcher")
+        coreFiles = project.copySpec {                  // define files which need to be present in all artifacts into('bin')
+            from("$startupDir/.launcher",
+                    "$startupDir/configuration.xml")
         }

-        // e.g. for windows, 32-bit environment, we want to create an archive with "win32" suffix installation('win32', FAMILY_WINDOWS, ARCH_X86) {
+        // e.g. for windows, 32-bit environment, we want to create an archive with "win32" classifer suffix installation('win32', FAMILY_WINDOWS, ARCH_X86) {
             nsisSetupScript = nsisSetupScriptLoc32 // in case you wish to override global NSIS script overrideDir = file(buildOverridesWin)  // buildOverridesWin: String - override files for this environment